 Killing moss from your tarmac is not only important for the look of your driveway but also your health.
 Inhaling or touching moss can have negative effects on your health.
 Now that you know how to kill moss on the tarmac, keep an eye on your driveway and use the tips discussed above to get rid of them.

 What is the best moss killer for tarmac?

-The best moss killer has to be Batiface or HG Algae and mould remover.
+The best chemical based moss killer has to be Batiface or HG Algae and mould remover.
 Spray the cleaner over, and leave it on for 30 minutes.
 It is a very strong cleaner so make sure you are well prepared.
 Don’t forget to wash it off right after half an hour to remove the dead algae and moss from the area.
 Batiface tends to leave the driveway slippery, take extra care while walking over it.

 Does vinegar kill moss on tarmac?

 Yes, vinegar is an effective moss killer on tarmac.
 Get rid of all the algae and moss growth from your driveway by spraying a vinegar solution over the affected area.
 The vinegar acts as a cleaner and dissolves all the moss and algae.
 Wash the driveway later to remove the leftover vinegar solution and dead moss.